How Long Does a Background Check Take for Pre-Employment?

 The results should be available within 1 -3 days of the background check being initiated.
 Results are usually delivered via email or mail.

-A nursing background check will take longer than most jobs.
+A background investigation for a nursing job will take longer than most jobs.
 Since additional databases are checked, the background check will take close to two weeks in most cases.

 A typical pre-employment background check will take 1-3 days and will usually include a name-based criminal history check as well as basic identity verification.